GalKJ/tpx_impact_challenge_fac26/README.md

 ![image](https://user-images.githubusercontent.com/99536044/205152319-8a94c432-cf4e-41f5-b795-27c1a04d2576.png)

 - The timer allows the user to start, stop and reset the time as well as render lap times into the UI which are stored in local storage as well as clearing local storage should they wish.
-The timer is responsive in mobile and desktop enviroments using
+The timer is responsive in mobile and desktop enviroments using CSS media queries

 `@media only screen and (max-width: 750px) {
 .controls {